UKPLab/CARE/docs/source/for_developers/basics/conventions.rst

 **New release**

-One or multiple features are finished on their branch, they are stable, tested and ready for release to 'dev' and finally 'main'.
+One or multiple features are finished on their branch, they are stable, tested and ready for release to `dev` and finally `main`.
 A release is associated with a milestone, so if necessary create this milestone first.

 1. Make sure the respective feature branches are cleaned and tested to work on their own (as far as this can be tested).

-2. Create a pull request for merging the respective feature branches to the 'dev' branch.
-This may result in code on 'dev' which is not stable and you might need to resolve merge conflicts first.
-If no code review is necessary, you might as well merge them directly into 'dev' without a pull request:
+2. Create a pull request for merging the respective feature branches to the `dev` branch.
+This may result in code on `dev` which is not stable and you might need to resolve merge conflicts first.
+If no code review is necessary, you might as well merge them directly into `dev` without a pull request:

 ::